“Pre-Workout” supplements are BIG business.

 I talked about how I have used the vast majority of the natural supplements on the market.

-I also talked about how I did not see the serious changes in my physique until I focused on the Tri-Force of Progress: Training Intensity/Recovery, Nutrition, and Consistency.
+I also talked about how I did not see serious changes in my physique until I focused on the triumvirate of results: Training, Nutrition, and Recovery.
+Without optimizing the triumvirate, you have no chance to build your dream body.

-As a bird-chested young male, you are one of the easiest targets for a major supplement company.
+As a bird-chested young male, I was the easiest target for a major supplement company.
+I offered no resistance to the pusher men.

-For years I trained hard, but my nutrition was not what it needed to be for an athlete.
+For years I trained hard but not smart.
+My nutrition was also lackluster and not what it needed to be for an athlete.

-My results and performances were decent and much better than Allan Average.
-But they were not the results I was expecting since the HyperPump 99 told me I was going to be superhuman.
+My results and performances were decent and much better than Allan Average at the Globo Gym.
+But my results were not the results I was expecting since the HyperPump 99 told me I was going to be superhuman.

 The pre-workouts or “pre” were always the supplements that I was told were essential.

 I used to believe that if I missed a serving of NitroOxy 24 that I would be finished.
-Oh, how gullible I was!
+I was a cot dang fool.

 The Truth Pt.
 II

-What you need pre-workout is not some haphazard concoction of so-called supplements.
+What you truly need pre-workout is not some haphazard concoction of supplements that offer you no value.

 What you truly need pre-workout is a balanced meal of complex carbohydrates, protein, and healthy fats.
 For example, you could have 6-8oz of sockeye salmon, a 1/2 cup of brown rice, and 1 cup of spinach.